Scoutboy06/portfolio/content/_index.md

 ### Academic background

 - Master of Science in Information Technology, Chalmers University of Technology, _2025-present_
-- Technology at NTI Gymnasiet Johanneberg, _2021-2024_
+- Technology Programme at NTI Gymnasiet Johanneberg, _2021-2024_